-As an author, what if I told you that there are places in the world where your core audience gathers to listen to whatever you have to say, and then, purchase your books?
+As an author, what if I told you that there are places in the world where your core audience gathers in large numbers to buy your books?
+They listen to your spiel, ask fun and interesting questions, and even thank you for your time.
 Seems like a pipe dream, perhaps an elaborate prank.
 But at the risk of sounding like a charismatic cult leader, yes, they do exist.
 And I can show you where they are.
 And for a small donation …

-In all seriousness, this isn’t fantasy, but it would help if you write fantasy.
+In all seriousness, this isn’t fantasy, but it actually helps if you write fantasy.
 Science fiction and fantasy writers have a remarkable tool available to them that they should be milking for all its worth.
 I am talking, of course, about comic conventions.

 What, kind sir, is a comic convention?

 Don’t think about it too hard.
 It’s just a place where geeks and nerds gather to indulge in geeky and nerdy things.
-There are celebrity guests, discussion panels, costume contests, and booths full of colorful merchandise.
+There are celebrity guests, discussion panels, costume contests, and booths filled with colorful merchandise.
 That last one is where you come in.

 So why the big swing in prices?
 Well, some cons are more popular than others.
-If you want to sling your wares at the Roswell Galacticon, it will cost you about $50.
-On the flip side, if you’re lucky enough to score a booth at the huge Denver or Phoenix cons, you will have to dig deeper into the wallet.
-Think of it like this: the bigger the crowd, the bigger the cost.
-But, do not let the price points rattle you.
+Community events tend to be cheap, easy, and modestly attended.
+On the flip side, major cons in major cities offer access to a much larger market.
+The bigger the crowd, the bigger the cost, but do not let the price points rattle you.
 Fans attend cons with a burning desire to buy stuff.
 It’s not like you’re hocking books in the streets.
 With the right attitude and a good elevator pitch, you will almost certainly cover your expenses and earn a healthy profit.

 Sounds like a barrel of fantastic awesomeness.
 So what’s the catch, con man?